-The Food Bank will be closed on October 11th for the Thanksgiving Day Holiday
+The Food Bank will be closed on the following dates:

 We will be open at our regular hours; however, please dress for the weather as you will need to wait outside.
 Food will be brought out to you.
 Thank you for your patience and understanding.